 Age of weaning

 Early weaning calf performance is greatly improved if calves are in mobs uniform in size and age.
-A short calving period and/or a vet ageing the foetuses at pregnancy testing and cows being drafted into calving time groups will help with early weaning management.
+A short calving period and a vet ageing the fetuses at pregnancy testing and cows being drafted into calving time groups will help with early weaning management.